Tonino Accolla

-Antonino "Tonino" Accolla (4 february 1949 – 16 august 2018) was an Italian actor and voice actor.
-He was a well-known voice dubber, with the public mainly identifying him as the Italian voice of actor Eddie Murphy and the animated character Homer Simpson.
+Antonino "Tonino" Accolla (6 july 1949 – 14 July 2013) was an Italian actor, voice actor and dubbing director.
+He was a well-known voice dubber, with the public mainly identifying him as the Italian voice of actor Eddie Murphy and Homer Simpson in The Simpsons.
+He also served as the Italian voice of Timon in The Lion King, and Mike Wazowski in Monsters, Inc..

+He also directed the dubs for several episodes of The Simpsons as well as films such as The Silence of the Lambs, Speed, True Lies, Romeo + Juliet, Independence Day, Titanic, Legally Blonde, The Devil Wears Prada, Borat, V for Vendetta, Hairspray, The Simpsons Movie, and Avatar.

 Biography

 Accolla was born in Syracuse, Italy.
 He began his career in the early 1970s acting in theatre, film and radio shows, making one of his earliest prominent dubbing contributions in the 1979 film Apocalypse Now.
-Accolla was notable for providing the Italian voice of Eddie Murphy in all his live-action roles (until 2009), as well as the animated character Homer Simpson in the Italian version of The Simpsons (until his death in 2013).
+Accolla was notable for providing the Italian voice of Eddie Murphy in all his live-action roles until 2009.
 Other actors he dubbed over were Kenneth Branagh, Tom Hanks, Mickey Rourke, Ralph Fiennes, Jim Carrey, Ben Stiller, O. J. Simpson, Bill Paxton, Gary Oldman, Christopher Lambert and Billy Crystal in a select number of their films.

+In Accolla’s animated roles, he was best known for providing the voice of the animated character Homer Simpson in the Italian version of The Simpsons until his death in 2013.
+He also served as the Italian voice of Timon in the animated film The Lion King, Mike Wazowski in Monsters, Inc. and Mushu in Mulan II and House of Mouse.

+As a dubbing director, Accolla directed 194 dubs, and wrote dialogue for 165 dubs.
+The dubs he directed and wrote included several episodes of The Simpsons, as well as films such as The Silence of the Lambs, Speed, True Lies, Braveheart, Strange Days, Romeo + Juliet, Independence Day, Titanic, Legally Blonde, The Devil Wears Prada, Borat, V for Vendetta, Hairspray, The Simpsons Movie, and Avatar.
 In 1991, he received the Nastro d'Argento for Best Dubbing for his dubbing of Kenneth Branagh in the film Henry V.

-He also served as the Italian voice of Timon in the animated film The Lion King, Mike Wazowski in Monsters, Inc. and Mushu in Mulan II and House of Mouse.

-As a dubbing director, Accolla directed the dubbed versions for several episodes of The Simpsons as well as films such as The Silence of the Lambs, Borat, The Island, Avatar and more.

 Personal life

-Accolla was the father of the voice actor Lorenzo Accolla and he was also the uncle of the voice actress Natalia Accolla.
+Accolla was the father of voice actor Lorenzo Accolla and the uncle of voice actress Natalia Accolla.
+He was the brother of composer Francesco Accolla.

 Death

-Accolla died on 16 august 2018, aged 69, after suffering a long illness.
-The voice of Homer Simpson was passed on to voice actor and comedian Massimo Lopez.
+Accolla died on 14 July 2013, aged 64, after suffering a long illness.
+The role of Homer Simpson was passed on to voice actor and comedian Massimo Lopez.